vendia/examples/features/share/graphql/README.md

 > --[Introduction to GraphQL](https://graphql.org/learn/)

-Simply put, GraphQL is a _specification_ that defines how developers can query data.
-The specification does not provide _implementation details_, where the GraphQL resolvers must be written in a certain language and persist data to a certain datastore.
+GraphQL is a _specification_ that defines how developers can query data.
+The specification does not provide _implementation details_, requiring [GraphQL resolvers](https://www.apollographql.com/docs/tutorial/resolvers/) to be written in a certain language or persist data to a certain datastore.
 Indeed, there are examples of GraphQL clients and servers written in a [number of programming languages](https://graphql.org/code/) that interact with any number of datastores.

 Universal Applications (Unis) expose managed GraphQL APIs for each participant (_node_).

 ## What are the Benefits of Using GraphQL?

-There are several advantages of using GraphQL to query and change data.
+There are several advantages of using GraphQL.

 ### Get Precise Data

-Other API strategies like [REST](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) do not allow developers to precisely retrieve just the data that is needed by an application to satisfy a request for data.
-This can result in _overfetching_, where a larger payload is returned than needed, or _underfetching_, where the result doesn't return quite enough data and further requests are needed.
+Other API strategies like [REST](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) do not allow developers to precisely retrieve the data that is needed by an application to satisfy a request for data.
+This can result in _overfetching_, where a larger payload is returned than needed, or _underfetching_, where the result doesn't return enough data and further requests are needed.

 ### Get Many Resources in a Single Request